kalissyn/rsschool-cv/cv.md

 - Effective multi-tasker with outstanding organizational and customer service skills
 <br>
 - Quickly learn and master new technology <br>
-- Equally successful in both team and self-directed settings.
+- Equally successful in both team and self-directed settings

 #### PERSONAL TRAITS

-- Highly motivated and eager to learn new things. <br>
+- Highly motivated and eager to learn new things <br>
-- Strong motivational and leadership skills.
+- Strong motivational and leadership skills
 <br>
-- Ability to work as an individual as well as in group.
+- Ability to work as an individual as well as in group